-Collec t Data: It is important to collect as much data as you can and to begin as early as you can in the semester.
+- $\Box$ Collect Data: - □ It is important to collect as much data as you can and to begin as early as you can in the semester.
 Plan to collect data for two full months and as frequently as possible.
-The frequency of data collection will vary based on your target sample size, sample availability, and sampling procedure. project.
-Save at least one month for data analysis, writing the results section, submitting drafts to your faculty mentor, and sending the final paper to the Psychology Program faculty. • If you are using students as participants, you must obtain a research account to recruit participants via SONA, our online research scheduling system.
-Request a researcher account by sending your name, email address, and phone number to psyclabadmin@stockton.edu .
-Analy ze Data. Ш Allary Allow for at least one month for data analysis, writing the results and discussion Ш sections, finalizing your paper, and preparing your presentation.
-Use SPSS or other statistical package for statistical analyses.
-Ose of one statistical package for statistical analyses.
-Guide the Thesis Paper.
+The frequency of data collection will vary based on your target sample size, sample availability, and sampling procedure. - □ Your mentor and committee members can advise you, based on your specific project. - □ Score/code and enter your data into a spreadsheet you will be using for analysis concurrently with your data collection, It will be extremely burdensome to wait until after data collection to begin this aspect of data collection. - □ Save at least one month for data analysis, writing the results section, submitting drafts to your faculty mentor, and sending the final paper to the Psychology Program faculty. - □ If you are using students as participants, you must obtain a research account to recruit participants via SONA, our online research scheduling system.
+Request a researcher account by sending your name, email address, and phone number to psyclabadmin@stockton.edu. - □ Analyze Data. - □ Allow for at least one month for data analysis, writing the results and discussion sections, finalizing your paper, and preparing your presentation. - □ Use SPSS or other statistical package for statistical analyses. - □ Finalize Thesis Paper.
 Work closely with your mentor to prepare the final paper.
-A Brief to Writing the Psychology Paper may be a useful reference for you.
-The final must include the following in APA style: Cover page (replace [bold] items with your information).
+A Brief Guide to Writing the Psychology Paper may be a useful reference for you.
+The final paper must include the following in APA style: - □ Cover page (replace [bold] items with your information).
 You mentor (thesis chair) and committee members must sign the cover page.
-This indicates approval of your proposal. П Introduction ☐ Incorporate any changes requested by your committee at your proposal meeting.
-Method Section ☐ Participants (sample size(s), relevant demographics, population, how they were obtained) ☐ Materials (tools, stimuli, equipment, facilities) Procedure (design of study, step by step description of participant session) Results Section ☐ State what data for the behavior of interest/dependent variable was collected (e.g., responses, ratings, scores, response times) and submitted to statistical analysis. ☐ Statistical analyses conducted to test hypothesis (e.g., correlation/regression, t-test, ANOVA, Factor).
-Write the outcome of the analyses using APA style and conventions used by researchers in your field. ☐ Include graphs and/or tables that depict the statistical findings you report.
-Discussion
+This indicates approval of your proposal. - □ Introduction - □ Incorporate any changes requested by your committee at your proposal meeting. - $\Box$ Method Section - □ Participants (sample size(s), relevant demographics, population, how they were obtained) - □ Materials (tools, stimuli, equipment, facilities) - □ Procedure (design of study, step by step description of participant session) - $\Box$ Results Section - □ State what data for the behavior of interest/dependent variable was collected (e.g., responses, ratings, scores, response times) and submitted to statistical analysis. - □ Statistical analyses conducted to test hypothesis (e.g., correlation/regression, ttest, ANOVA, Factor).
+Write the outcome of the analyses using APA style and conventions used by researchers in your field. - □ Include graphs and/or tables that depict the statistical findings you report. - □ Discussion